 Release utility

-If you have forked the theme to make your own changes, you can automate the deployment of new versions using a combination of therelease utility included with the theme and Github workflows.
+If you have forked the theme to make your own changes, you can automate the deployment of new versions using a combination of the theme-release utility that is included as part of the theme and Github workflows.

-The release javascript util is used to create new GitHub releases from the command line.
-The release note will contain a list of all the changes you have committed since the previous release and a zipped archive of the latest version of the theme assets will be uploaded along with the note.
-This zip file can be used by others to install the newly released version of the theme manually.
-If you want to automatically deploy the released changes to your own website you can use the GitHub workflow described below.
+The theme-release utility is used to create new GitHub releases from the command line.
+The release note will contain a list of all the changes you have committed since the previous release and a zipped archive of the latest version of the theme assets will be included along with the note as part of the release.
+This zip file can be used by others to install the newly released version of the theme.

 Before using the theme-release utility you need to do the following: